Island Peak climbing - 18 Days

 Availability

-• The trip departs everyday if the year
+• The trip departs every day of the year

-• The trip and trek is fully customizable we can customize the trip according to the need and necessity of our clients
+• The trip and trek are fully customizable.
+We can customise the trip according to the needs and necessities of our clients

-• The trip is available for solo travelers group travelers and private travelers
+• The trip is available for solo travellers, group travellers, and private travellers

-• We organize the trip for a large group and can provide service for a group of 100+ members as well
+• We organise the trip for a large group and can provide service for a group of 100+ members as well

-• If the given date are not appropriate for the travllers and trekkers the trip can be conducted on the custom date provided by our clients
+• If the given dates are not appropriate for the travellers and trekkers, the trip can be conducted on the custom date provided by our clients

-• Holiday tours Nepal advises all our clients to book at least 7 days prior so all the arrangements can be done in time specially sometimes in themountains the accommodation are booked prior so prior booking helps a lot
+• Holiday tours Nepal advises all our clients to book at least 7 days prior so all the arrangements can be done in time, especially sometimes in the mountains, the accommodations are booked prior, so prior booking helps a lot

 Useful Information